-The Ontario government is committed to fighting the increased costs to hospitals caused by the “burdensome federal carbon tax,” according to a news release from the province on April 3.
+The Ontario government is committed to fighting the increased costs to hospitals caused by the “burdensome federal carbon tax,” according to a statement from the province on April 3.

 “The federal carbon tax will increase operation costs for hospitals in Ontario,” Elliott said.
 “Hospitals should be able to focus their resources on providing the quality, patient-centred care that Ontarians expect and deserve, and not have to deal with unnecessary rising operational costs.
 Our government is committed to ensuring money is being directed to front-line services – where it belongs – to improve patient experience, and provide better and connected care.”